bgoonz/web-audio-pedalboard/README.md

 ### License

 This project is released under the GNU GPL v3 License.
-(See [LICENSE](https://github.com/DeerMichel/pedalboard/blob/gh-pages/LICENSE) for more information.)
+(See [LICENSE](https://github.com/bgoonz/web-audio-pedalboard/blob/gh-pages/LICENSE) for more information.)

 ```
 Pedalboard - Online guitar pedalboard
-Copyright (c) 2016 Micha Hanselmann
+Copyright (c) 2016 Bryan Guner

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by